 Regular BINGO rules (horizontal, vertical, or diagonal) apply.

-First 30 participants with valid BINGO will win and select a minor prize!
+First threshold number of participants with valid BINGO will win and select a prize!

 Survival Mode:

-A card survives each question only if it DOES NOT have the number answers to Bonus questions.
-The goal is to avoid all called numbers!
+A card survives each question only if it DOES NOT have the number that matches the answer.

-The last surviving participant will win and receive a major prize!
+The last surviving participant with a clean card will win and select prizes for the whole team!

 Qualification: